Hindustani classical music

 Video of Live Classical Performance

 Amit Chaudhuri’s experiment in ‘non-fusion’

 In 2004, Chaudhuri conceptualized a project in experimental music which he called, at first, ‘This is Not Fusion.
 After the debut performance of this music at London's legendary jazz club, the Vortex, David Mossman, founder of the Vortex, said: 'I’ve been working with everyone in jazz for the last twenty years, from Nigel Kennedy to Jamie Cullum.
 Amit Chaudhuri’s music is one of the most important projects I’ve heard.
 His first CD of experimental music, This Is Not Fusion, was released in Britain on the award-winning independent jazz label, Babel Label.
 His second CD, Found Music, came out in October 2010.
 It was an allaboutjazz.com Editor’s Choice of 2010.

-He has been a featured artiste on flagship culture programmes on television and radio in the UK, including the Review Show (BBC 2) Late Junction (Radio 3), and Loose Ends (Radio 4).
+He has been a featured artiste on flagship culture programs on television and radio in the UK, including the Review Show (BBC 2), Late Junction (Radio 3), and Loose Ends (Radio 4).
 His version of ‘Summertime’ was featured on the BBC 4 television documentary, Gershwin’s Summertime: the Song that Conquered the World, alongside classic versions by Billie Holiday, Janis Joplin, Mahalia Jackson, Miles Davis and Ella Fitzgerald.